find your perfect postgrad program

 Summary

-As a student on the MSc in Sleep Medicine, you will spend two years engaging in a comprehensive taught programme covering the physiology of sleep, through to clinical practice and societal implications.
+As a student on the MSc/PGDip in Sleep Medicine, you will spend two years engaging in a comprehensive taught programme covering the physiology of sleep, through to clinical practice and societal implications.

 Delivery of this course is mostly online, with a one-week residential component.
-You will engage regularly in real time with classmates and teaching faculty.
-This will culminate in the submission of a dissertation.
-You may also wish to consider the related two-year PGDip in Sleep Medicine.
+You will engage in real time with classmates and teaching faculty.
+The MSc will culminate in the submission of a dissertation.

-Structure and content The MSc is a part-time course, spread over two years.
-During that time you will complete eight modules, providing a comprehensive overview of sleep medicine that is in line with the European Sleep Research Society's teaching and training guidelines.
-These modules include:
+Course structure The MSc/PGDip are part-time courses, spread over two years.
+During this time you will complete eight modules, providing a comprehensive overview of sleep medicine that is in line with the European Sleep Research Society's teaching and training guidelines.

 | Level | RQF Level 7 |